 Step 1: Log in to your cPanel.
 For first-time web admins, here’s how to log in.

 Step 2: Take note of your site/blog’s database name.

 Your database name is found inside the wp-config.php file.
 Access this file by going to File Manager => root folder of your domain.

-Step 3: Find the phpMyAdmin icon/link, usually included under DATABASES group, then click on it.
+Step 3: Find the phpMyAdmin icon/link, usually included under the DATABASES group, then click on it.

-You will be redirected into the “phpMyAdmin” page.
+You will be redirected to the “phpMyAdmin” page.

 Step 5: Click “wp_options” sub-table.

 Step 6: Click the “Edit” link within the row where you can see “option_name = admin_email” and “option_value = the old mail” you want to replace (in this case is freezinefriends at yahoo, see screenshot below).